 Years ago I made the tough decision to be a working mom.
 It wasn’t an easy decision and with all aspects of parenting there are pros and cons.
 One con is finding a child care provider that will care for your children as you would.
 It’s a big responsibility that shouldn’t be bestowed upon just anyone.
-When Loca #1 was just over a year old, a coworker recommended a child care provider.
+When Loca #1 was just over a year old, a coworker recommended a child care provider, who would take care of many things up to having a walk using baby carrier.
 The Boof and I reached out to her and instantly knew she would be the one to care for our children.
 For the past three and a half years she has done an impeccable job watching over Loca #1 and #2.
 Sadly, July is the last month she will be in business.
 As she moves on to nursing school, we too, must move on.
 The thought of leaving my daughter with some stranger is very scary.
 We’ve been looking into various child care centers and home day care centers.
 We’ve spoke to a few and I’ve narrowed my essential questions list down to four.
 Here are four questions to ask a potential child care provider.
 The following is a preliminary list meant to narrow down your list of potential child care providers.
 They will ultimately tell you if the provider is suitable to further interview and visit.

 1. What certifications or early childhood education do you have?

 Many people can open a day care within their home and pass licensing, but what do they do afterwards?
 Do they just watch children for the sake of income?
 Or do they strive to maintain a current knowledge of safety procedures and child care philosophies?
 Someone that continues their education demonstrates an interest in child care beyond the supplemental income, and that speaks volumes.